KrishPatel198/Krish-Patel/README.md

 # 👋 About Me

-I'm Krish Patel, a recent Computer Science graduate from Michigan State University with a minor in Business/Finance.
+I'm Krishna (Krish) Patel, a recent Computer Science graduate from Michigan State University with a minor in Business/Finance.
 I’m passionate about building efficient, scalable systems and tackling problems that require both algorithmic depth and user empathy.

 I have industry and research experience spanning software engineering, WebAssembly, cloud deployment, and cybersecurity — and I enjoy working on projects that challenge me to think abstractly, design clean systems, and optimize for both performance and clarity.